ur369eth/ur369.eth/README.md

 ### Whitelist Mechanism

 **Definition:** The user can enter the Sign Key on the UI to perform any transaction with urTokens.
-However, Whitelisted smart contract(s) will not have to input the respective Sign Key to internally or externally transfer urTokens.
+However, whitelisted smart contract(s) will not have to input the respective Sign Key to internally or externally transfer urTokens.

 **Implementation Guide:**

-Foor example, the sender is Uniswap or AAVE (Uniswap is actually whitelisted on the Ethereum mainnet):
+For example, the sender is Uniswap or AAVE (Uniswap is actually whitelisted on the Ethereum mainnet):
    The system checks if the sender is a whitelisted contract address, and then the system allows for it to transfer urTokens without having to input Sign Key.

 **Strategy to Implement Whitelist Functionality:**